ItsDev75/wordpress_management/README.md

-Sure!
-Here's the README file with the headings in bold:

 ## **WordPress Site Management Script**

 ## **This script allows you to easily create, manage, and delete a WordPress site using Docker and Docker Compose.**